tiagofrepereira2012/xbob.spkrec/README.rst

 In this README, we give examples of different toolchains applied on different databases: Voxforge, BANCA, TIMIT, MOBIO, and NIST SRE 2012.

-Voxforge database
+Voxforge dataset
 ~~~~~~~~~~~~~~~~~
 `Voxforge`_ is a free database used in free speech recognition engines.
 We randomly selected a little part of the english corpus (< 1GB).
 It is used as a toy example for our speaker recognition tool since experiment can be easily run on a local machine, and the results can be obtained in a reasonnable amount of time (< 2h).

-Unlike TIMIT and BANCA, this database is completely free of charge.
+Unlike TIMIT and BANCA, this dataset is completely free of charge.

 More details about how to download the audio files used in our experiments, and how the data is splitted into Training, Development and Evaluation set can be found here::